johnian/remonduk/README.md

 circles
 forces

+simultaneous collisions: refactor collide to return time of collision as well
+	in the move function, create a list of circles iterate over all possible circles it can collide with, if anything has a lower collision time than current, create a new list, and add that circle to the list if the same,
+			keep the same list, but add that circle to the list then add up all the vx, vy of circles in that list add up the masses,
+		treat them all as one singular circle, and then do a collision with this and this new singular circle

 everything that happens in the engine is a consequence of the parameters and the engine itself

 should not be hyper realistic